-Latest statistics for foreign direct investment (FDI) flows and international mergers and acquisitions (M&A).
-Analysis, trends and forecasts from the OECD using FDI statistics collected to latest international guidelines.
+Latest statistics for global foreign direct investment (FDI) flows and international mergers and acquisitions (M&A).
+Analysis, trends and forecasts from the OECD using FDI statistics collected in accordance with latest international guidelines.

 English, PDF, 792kb

 Global FDI flows decreased by 7% in 2016, despite recovering well in the second half of the year following a weak second quarter, according to the latest issue of FDI in Figures.
 Flows remained below their pre-crisis peak, representing 2.2% of global GDP compared to 3.6% in 2007.

 The Guidance provides recommendations for responsible mineral supply chains to help companies to respect human rights and avoid contributing to conflict through their mineral or metal purchasing decisions and practices.

 27/03/2017 - Ukraine has become the 47th country to adhere to the OECD Declaration on International Investment and Multinational Enterprises.
 The Declaration commits Ukraine to provide an open and transparent environment for international investment and to encourage the positive contribution foreign investment can make to economic and social progress.